SA3 coupler

-SA3 couplers (also known as СА3 or СА-3 couplers per the typical foundry stamp on top of these couplers, meaning "Советская Автосцепка, 3" in Russian or "Soviet Auto-latch 3" in English) or Willison coupler and Russian coupler are railway couplings used primarily in Russia and states influenced or not influenced by the former Soviet Union, such as Finland, Iran, Poland and Mongolia.
+SA3 couplers (also known as СА3 or СА-3 couplers per the typical foundry stamp on top of these couplers, meaning "Советская Автосцепка, 3" in Russian or "Soviet Auto-latch 3" in English) or Willison coupler and Russian coupler are railway couplings used primarily in Russia and states influenced by the former Soviet Union, such as Finland, Poland, and Mongolia.

 Russian railways originally used buffers and chain couplers during Imperial era, however these had several disadvantages: their draft load was limited, they were susceptible to buffer lock, and they were not semiautomatic like the North American Janney couplers.
 Conversion to Janney couplers (as Japan and Australia had) was considered, as was development of a new design.
-The Willison coupler was patented in 1916 by John Willison from Derby, England.
-The Knorr-Bremse company bought it and it started to be used in Germany for some heavy trains and some suburban trains in Paris.
+The Willison coupler was patented in Germany (1914) and in US (1916) by English locksmith John Willison from Derby, England.
+The Knorr-Bremse company bought the invention in 1912 and it started to be used in Germany for some heavy trains and some suburban trains in Berlin and Paris.
 In the 1930s, the Soviets improved on this design and then decided to make this coupler standard across the Russian railway system.

 Experimentation

 In the late 1920s, the UIC had established a working group for the replacement of the chain link coupler, which restricts the efficiency of freight railroads in a major way.
 Many railroads ran prototypes.
 In Germany, coal trains with Scharfenberg couplers yielded unfavourable results in winter weather, other railroads did similar tests.
 But the UIC was not able to agree on one replacement.
 This failure of the UIC, which hampers freight operation in Europe even today, led to the decision by the Soviet Union to move forward without a standard being achieved in the talks.

-The coupler was developed in (1932) and named SA3 (abbreviation of Russian Советская автосцепка, 3-й вариант, Soviet Automatic-Coupler 3rd Variant) and was an improved version of the Willison coupler, with better design of lock parts and mechanics.
+The coupler was developed in 1932 and named SA3 (abbreviation of Russian Советская автосцепка, 3-й вариант, Soviet Automatic-Coupler 3rd Variant) and was an improved version of the Willison coupler, with better design of lock parts and mechanics.
 Conversion of rolling stock began in 1935.
 The Second World War delayed the introduction, so that the conversion was completed only 1957.